 When you fire a chase, the wheels and Stop/Go buttons are automatically allocated to control the speed and crossfade of the chase - this is called Connecting the chase.
-If you have more than one chase running, you can choose which chase is connected to the controls using the Connect button.
+If you have more than one chase running, you can choose which chase is connected to the controls using the <Connect> button.

-- Connect a different chase to the controls by pressing the Connect button then the Swop button of the chase you want to control. - Disconnect a chase from the controls by double pressing the Connect button. - You can turn off the "chase autoconnect" option in the User Settings menu if you don't want to connect to a chase when you fire it.
-You will have to use the Connect button to control the chase if you do this. - Normally if you change the speed or crossfade of a chase, the new setting is saved.
+- Connect a different chase to the controls by pressing <Connect> then the Swop button of the chase you want to control. - Disconnect a chase from the controls by double pressing <Connect>. - You can turn off the "Auto Connect" option in the User Settings/Wheels menu if you don't want to connect to a chase when you fire it.
+You will have to use the <Connect> button to control the chase if you do this. - There is a further option "Auto View on Connect" in the User Settings/Wheels menu which will automatically open the view window for a chase when you fire the playback.
+This is useful to keep the correct chase view open as you swap between chases. - Normally if you change the speed or crossfade of a chase, the new setting is saved.
 However you can set this change to be temporary, so that when the show is reloaded the speed and fade will go back to the previously saved settings.
-Go to User Settings (Avo button + [User Settings] and set option C to [Connected View Sets Temporary Chase Speed].
+Go to User Settings (<Avo> + [User Settings], in the Times tab set the option "Connected View Sets" to "Temporary Speed".
 You can still save a temporary speed by pressing [Save Temporary Speed] in the Set Times menu.